Historical Society gearing up for 49th annual Harvest Festival

 Organizers of the 49th annual Harvest Festival are hoping residents come to the Greene County Historical Society Museum to enjoy a full slate of activities that celebrate the area’s rich history and heritage.

-In fact, they are so excited about this year’s event that instead of offering it over a typical 2-day weekend they are providing many presentations, lectures, re-enactments, encampments and much more over the span of a week.

-The festival will kick off on Monday, Oct.
+The festival will kicks off on Monday, Oct.
 12 and conclude on Saturday, Oct.
 17, with each day offering special activities geared for all ages.

 “This is going to be a busy – and a very informative, and very fun – week at the museum grounds,” said Sam Gandy, Historical Society administrative assistant and event coordinator.
 “We decided that because this year has been so challenging because of the COVID-19 pandemic, it would be better to present different activities over a week’s span during fewer hours each day so we would have smaller crowds adhering to all safety and social distancing guidelines.”